What is memcache?

 Memcache is an in-memory, distributed cache.
 The primary API for interacting with it are SET(key, value) and GET(key) operations.
 Memcache is essentially a hashmap (or dictionary) that is spread across multiple servers, where operations are still performed in constant time.

-The most common usage of memcache is to cache expensive database queries and HTML renders such that these expensive operations don’t need to happen over and over again.
+queries and HTML renders such that these expensive operations don’t need to happen

 But in this post I would be focusing on how can we use memcache for session-replication.